 It is an extraordinary CV, unlike that of any other 21st-century politician, most of whom have had dull jobs as lawyers, political aides or management consultants.
 Anyone doubting his intellectual rigour should read any of his three books – Can Intervention Work?, Occupational Hazards or The Places in Between (the award-winning account of his Asian walk) – and reconsider.
 Indeed, his backstory is so fascinating and Byzantine that quite a few profiles don’t even mention that he went to Eton or Balliol: if anything, where he went to school and university are the least interesting things about him.
 Although he has led a life of extraordinary privilege, he has also courted physical danger and has an intimate knowledge of those dealt a less favourable hand in life: a little-known fact is that his younger sister Fiona has Down’s Syndrome.

 As soon as he entered parliament in 2010, Stewart was tipped for high office, and even for the premiership.
-After the election of the coalition government in 2015 he quickly started ascending the ministerial ladder, helped by a fair bit of luck – his stint as an environment minister coincided with widespread flooding over the winter of 2015-16 – and rare candour: as prisons minister in 2018 he vowed to resign if violence in jails was not reduced soon.
-But he was not around long enough to find out if he had to: in May 2019 he was promoted to the cabinet as International Development Secretary in the reshuffle that followed Gavin Williamson’s sacking.
+In 2014 he became chair of the Defence Select Committee, and after the 2015 election he quickly started ascending the ministerial ladder, helped by a fair bit of luck – his stint as an environment minister coincided with widespread flooding over the winter of 2015-16 – and rare candour: as prisons minister in 2018 he vowed to resign if violence in jails was not reduced soon.
+But he was not around long enough to find out if he had to: in May 2019 he was promoted to the cabinet as International Development Secretary, in the reshuffle that followed Gavin Williamson’s sacking.

 As soon as he launched his presumptuous leadership bid a month later he was feted by the media.
 Here was a youngish, fresh face – apart from the fact that his hair has recently become a lot neater, he looks exactly the same as the gawky student I first met more than 25 years ago – ready to speak truth to the nation, about the difficulties of Brexit and the lack of headroom for tax cuts.
 His campaign videos and un-stage managed walkabouts – talking to imams, walking across the Northern Irish border, and being thrown out of Hampstead Heath – immediately acquired cult status.